-A broad definition of Permitted Use is desirable for most Tenants.
-This allows a Tenant to expand their business.
+Having a broad definition of permitted use within the lease is desirable for most tenants.
+This allows you to expand your business.

-The Landlord may wish to get around this by not agreeing to offer exclusivity to any Tenants in the complex.
-However, exclusivity can be desirable to Tenants and this is often a balancing act for the Landlord.
+The landlord may get around this by not agreeing to offer exclusivity to any tenants in the complex.
+However, exclusivity can be desirable for you so the landlord should weigh up these different issues.

-Landlords and Tenants should also consider Permitted Use as it applies to Retail Leases.
-Of note, each state and territory in Australia has its individual Retail Lease legislation that defines what is regarded as a retail lease/retail shop.
+You should also consider how permitted use laws apply to retail leases.
+Each state and territory in Australia have individual retail leasing laws that define what is regarded as a retail shop.

 If your lease’s provisions lend itself to the fact that the lease is a retail lease, you will need to consider whether your business is actually a retail shop.
 If not, your business will likely fall under a commercial lease instead.
 It is important to be aware of exactly what type of lease you have as the relevant laws are crucial if a dispute arises in the future.

 The area of permitted use can be difficult when your business undertakes a range of activities.
 Before you agree to a permitted use clause and enter into a lease, you should check that the lease has been carefully drafted.

 You should give careful consideration to your proposed use of the premises both now and if you wish to expand in the future.
 If you have any questions about the permitted use of premises, contact LegalVision’s leasing lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.